Pablo-tester/house_market/README.md

 5. Output a Quarto report highlighting the main findings in the house market data downloaded from ONS website.

 All this analysis will be done in a dedicated R project using Git and GitHub for version control, adding new analytical features as new branches to main using my local repo as Pablo-tester.

+### Using trunk development to develop features

+In this project I use trunk-based development to add features to the main branch.
+Pablo-tester GitHub account creates the features and  Pablo-source GitHub accounts reviews and approves the changes applied.